wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/sharing-and-reusing/use-a-database-connection-in-your-component.md

 # Use a Database Connection in Your Component

-Choreo allows you to share and reuse Choreo-managed databases, accelerating development and enhancing efficiency in building integrated applications through connections.
+{{ product_name }} allows you to share and reuse {{ product_name }}-managed databases, accelerating development and enhancing efficiency in building integrated applications through connections.

 For step-by-step instructions on creating a database connection, see [Create a Connection](create-a-connection.md).

-To learn more about Choreo Connections, see the documentation on [Connections](../../choreo-concepts/connections.md).
+To learn more about {{ product_name }} Connections, see the documentation on [Connections](../../choreo-concepts/connections.md).

 ## Consume a database through a connection

-To consume a Choreo-managed database via a connection, follow these steps:
+To consume a {{ product_name }}-managed database via a connection, follow these steps:

 ### Step 1: Add connection configurations